Plastic Beach: Reception

 In a negative review, Los Angeles Times writer Mikael Wood said that "too many of these 16 hazy, half-crazy tracks sound like undercooked studio goofs", panning its second half as "one long, jammy drone, with none of Albarn's melodic or lyrical gifts on display".
 Danny Eccleston from Mojo commented that "Albarn and co's eco-parable is loud but not clear."
 Entertainment Weekly's Leah Greenblatt viewed its "sonic drift" as "dull, and even dispiriting" in the album's second half, stating "In the end, Beach offers a vision of the future as digitised kitsch: groovy, yes, but lonely too".
 Jon Caramanica of The New York Times viewed its music as "thin and inconsequential, car-commercial electronic funk and tension-free hip-hop", while writing "It's an appealing mess, moving at a fever pitch until swelling to something like an enthused climax.
 But still, a mess".
 Writing for MSN Music, Robert Christgau singled out "Some Kind of Nature" and "Superfast Jellyfish" as "choice cuts", indicating good songs on an album that he felt was otherwise unworthy of listeners' money or time.

 At the end of 2010, Plastic Beach appeared on several critics' top-ten lists of the year's best albums.
-According to Acclaimed Music, it was the 16th most ranked record on critics' year-end lists.
 The album was ranked tenth best by both Hot Press and Slant Magazine, ninth by Rockdelux, seventh by Q, sixth by Filter, fifth by State, fourth by Consequence of Sound, and third by both Beats Per Minute and The Age.
 It was also voted the 30th best record of 2010 in the Pazz & Jop, an annual poll of American critics published by The Village Voice.
-In 2020, the album was ranked at 74 on the 100 Best Albums of the Century list by Stacker.
+In 2020, the album was ranked at 66 on the 100 Best Albums of the Century list by Stacker.